-If BRANCH=YES is specified, the caller must pre-load register 4 with the TCB address, pre-load register 7 with the ASCB address, and hold the local memory lock prior to entry.
+If BRANCH=YES is specified, the caller must pre-load register 4 with the TCB address, pre-load register 7 with the ASCB address, and hold the local address space lock prior to entry.
+Register 7 will not contain the ASCB address when control is returned to the caller.
+Register 3 will also be destroyed if RC or RU was specified.

-If BRANCH=(YES,GLOBAL) is specified, the SP parameter may only designate subpools 227, 228, 231, 239, 241, or 245.
+If BRANCH=(YES,GLOBAL) is specified, registers 4 and 7 need not contain the TCB and ASCB addresses; and register 3 and 4 will be changed when control is returned to the caller.
+Additionally, the SP parameter may only designate subpools 227, 228, 231, 239, 241, or 245.